 - The grounds for allowing an exception to meeting the bottom lines for historical activities is deleted because consultation did not identify any situations where this might apply.

-- The amended NPS-FM allows exceptions to national bottom lines where any of the existing infrastructure listed in Appendix 3 of the NPS-FM contributes to freshwater quality that is below the national bottom line.
+- The amended Freshwater NPS allows exceptions to national bottom lines where any of the existing infrastructure listed in Appendix 3 of the Freshwater NPS contributes to freshwater quality that is below the national bottom line.
 (Appendix 3 is currently empty.)

 - A definition for ‘naturally-occurring processes’ is included to clarify that these processes are only those that could have occurred prior to the arrival of humans.
 The effects of introduced water fowl, gorse or domesticated animals will not be grounds for setting an objective below a national bottom line.